dango0812/social-share-urls/README.md

 It provides a collection of **social media share URLs** and corresponding **icons** (`.png`, `.jpg`, `.svg`) to easily implement share functionality across popular platforms.

+Why install a full library when you only need to support two share services?

+You don’t need a massive library just to add simple social sharing!

+Keep it light skip the heavy libraries and just use simple share URLs.

 ## 📱 Supported Social Networks

 | Platform           | Share URL                                                                                                                                         | Details             |